Journal / Tea Education

 from $48

-Matcha is often referred to as the "espresso of tea" because it contains a noteworthy level of caffeine, as well as a compound called L-theanine, which has been studied to promote a sense of relaxation.
-The unique combination of L-theanine and caffeine in matcha is touted for its nootropic effects in improving attention, reaction time, endurance and memory.
-Five benefits of matcha include:
+Matcha contains a compound called L-theanine, which has been studied to promote a sense of relaxation.
+The unique combination of L-theanine and caffeine in matcha is what gives it nootropic effects.
+These make matcha a popular choice for those looking to improve attention, reaction time, endurance and memory.
+Some matcha powder benefits for include:

 2. L-theanine, which is known to reduce stress and anxiety